 After finding the script, they needed a director.
 Burstyn reached out to Francis Ford Coppola who suggested she watch Mean Streets.
-Impressed, she knew Martin Scorsese, an unknown director at the time could tackle it.
+Impressed, she knew Martin Scorsese, an unknown director at the time, could tackle it.
 She said, “Marty has enormous creative energy.
 It made me feel creative too.”

-2. The joke came from real life.
+2. The dog story came from real life.

 Alfred Lutter made his film debut in Alice Doesn’t Live Here Anymore as Tommy, a sweet, yet sometimes obnoxious child.
-Burstyn joked, “Alfred was a very secure little boy who was very much like the boy in the story – meaning, brilliant and annoying.”
+Burstyn joked, “Alfred was a very secure little boy who was very much like the boy in the story – brilliant and annoying.”
 In one scene, Tommy tells the “Shoot the Dog” joke over and over again because his mother doesn’t get the punchline.
-The scenario was actually taken from real life, when Lutter continued to tell Director Martin Scorsese the joke on an hour long ride to the set.
+The scenario was actually taken from real life, when Lutter continued to tell Director Martin Scorsese the joke on an hour-long ride to the set.

 3. They had an unexpected audience.

 The production shot inside an actual ranch.
 However, they were unable to film all the necessary scenes, and so attempted to negotiate to use the home longer.
-But the home-sick owners won’t approve it.
+But the homesick owners didn't approve it.
 As a result, they were forced to finish several scenes in a single night.
 At one point, the owners arrived and sat in the room while the actors worked.
 When Scorsese called for a retake, the owners asked, “What was the matter with that one?
 That was fine!”

 4. The ending was up in the air.